rstudio/team-admin.rstudio.com/docs/02_-_installing_r/02_install_r.md

 RStudio recommends that in most cases you install R from pre-compiled binaries.

 This gives you the benefit of:

 * Side-by-side installation of multiple versions of R
 * It is quick, since the compilation step has previously been completed

 To install from pre-compiled binaries, follow the instructions at [Install R](https://docs.rstudio.com/resources/install-r/)

-!!! warning
+!!! tip
-    This is the recommended option in most cases
+    Installing from pre-compiled binaries is the recommended option in most cases

 ---